 For all of my cycling routes I am going to assume a start in the Mission Beach, Mission Bay area.
 If you are staying north in La Jolla you can take La Jolla Blvd and Mission Blvd south to around Garnet or Grand and then east over to join up at Soledad Mountain Road.
 I am going to provide a little more detail on this route as this is the basic starting route for many of the other rides described below.

 Start your bike ride on the Mission Bay multi purpose path.
 Head east on the path around the point and then through Crown Point Park.
+Watch this Youtube video to get an idea of of what it’s like to ride the path.

 The path will end just beyond the park.
 Continue on Crown Point Dr and then turn right on Pacific Beach Dr. Next continue on Pacific Beach Dr until just after you cross over the bridge.
 Once you’ve crossed the bridge, turn left on the Rose Creek Bike Trail.
 Stay on the bike trail until you get to Garnet Ave, then come up onto Garnet and cross over onto Soledad Mountain Road.
 Now you are starting the climb.
 The climb is about 5.5 km and rises about 250 meters, so it’s a good challenge.